guibueno/guibueno.github.io/_faq/01-method.markdown

 Would it be possible to teach an abstract word, such as "socialism", through TPR?
 What about idioms, such as "Bite off more than one can chew" or "Elephant in the room"?
 Probably not.

-TPR is notably limited in terms of what can be taught through it (Widodo, 2005, p.
+TPR is notably limited regarding what can be taught through it (Widodo, 2005, p.
 240).
 There is obviously not one body movement associated with every word or phrase in a language.

 #### Balance